EternalDusk/EternalDusk/README.md

 - 🔭 I’m currently working on **too many projects at once.**

-- 🌱 I’m currently learning **AI, social media and editing automation, and JavaScript.**
+- 🌱 I’m currently learning **AI, social media and editing automation, and Flutter.**

 - 💬 Ask me about **Python and C#**